tmart2322/apex-async-chainable/README.md

 Without this library, chaining asynchronous processes in Salesforce requires tightly coupled chaining and business logic implementations.
 This library aims to make this process simpler by doing the following:

 - Allows Batch, Queueable, or Schedulable to be chained.
 - Exposes extensible classes that have the chaining logic embedded and surfaces abstract methods for custom business logic.
 - Allows sharing of variables between chain members.
 - Allows both promise-like chaining and list-driven chaining.
--   Utilizes Finalizers for Queueables to ensure the chain can continue even if an uncaught exception is surfaced in the Queueable (including uncatchable limit exceptions).
+- Utilizes Transaction Finalizers for Queueables to ensure the chain can continue even if an uncaught exception is surfaced in the Queueable (including uncatchable limit exceptions).
+- Supports both Iterable and QueryLocator Batch types
+- Allows a max depth to be defined to avoid the risk of infinite recursive chaining
 - Lightweight (<100 lines of testable code)

 ### With Chainable